Author has written 21 stories for Green Acres, Corpse Bride, Fairly OddParents, and Reba.

 South Pacific, Annie Get Your Gun, The Phantom of the Opera, Sweeney Todd, Into the Woods, Sunday in the Park with George, Company (anything by Stephen Sondheim, basically), Tosca, Turandot, and La Boheme

-Reba McEntire, Eva Gabor, Helena Bonham Carter, Kate Mulgrew, Rose Marie, Joanna Gleason, Johnny Depp, Channing Tatum, Chris Evans, Chris Hemsworth, Robert Downey Jr., Jim Carey, John Krasinski, Jenna Fischer, Steve Carell, Jude Law, Gerard Butler, Ewan Mcgregor, Nicole Kidman, Orlando Bloom, Conan O'Brien, Jim Caviezel, Vincent Price, Harrison Ford, Will Smith, Stephen Colbert, Samuel L. Jackson, Morgan Freeman, Audrey Hepburn, Carol Burnette, Vicki Lawrence, Meryl Streep, Vivian Leigh, Humphry Bogart, Gene Kelly, Clark Gable, and James Stewart
+Reba McEntire, Kate Mulgrew, Eva Gabor, Helena Bonham Carter, Rose Marie, Joanna Gleason, Johnny Depp, Channing Tatum, Chris Evans, Chris Hemsworth, Robert Downey Jr., Jim Carey, John Krasinski, Jenna Fischer, Steve Carell, Jude Law, Gerard Butler, Ewan Mcgregor, Nicole Kidman, Orlando Bloom, Conan O'Brien, Jim Caviezel, Vincent Price, Harrison Ford, Will Smith, Stephen Colbert, Samuel L. Jackson, Morgan Freeman, Audrey Hepburn, Carol Burnette, Vicki Lawrence, Meryl Streep, Vivian Leigh, Humphry Bogart, Gene Kelly, Clark Gable, and James Stewart

-Reba McEntire (noticing a theme here?), Dolly Parton, Patsy Cline, Brooks & Dunn, George Strait, Josh Turner, Vince Gill, Tim McGraw, Faith Hill, Trisha Yearwood, Kelly Clarkson, Justin Timberlake, Jennifer Hudson, Celine Dion, Whitney Houston, Adele, The Beatles, The Backstreet Boys, N'Sync, Etta James, Elvis Presley, Marvin Gaye, Frank Sinatra, Nat King Cole, Tony Bennett, Bing Crosby, Josh Groban, Luciano Pavarotti, Andrea Bocelli, and Selena
+Reba McEntire (noticing a theme here?), Dolly Parton, Patsy Cline, Brooks & Dunn, George Strait, Blake Shelton, Josh Turner, Vince Gill, Tim McGraw, Faith Hill, Trisha Yearwood, Kelly Clarkson, Sam Smith, Justin Timberlake, Jennifer Hudson, Celine Dion, Whitney Houston, Adele, The Beatles, The Backstreet Boys, N'Sync, Etta James, Elvis Presley, Marvin Gaye, Frank Sinatra, Nat King Cole, Tony Bennett, Bing Crosby, Josh Groban, Luciano Pavarotti, Andrea Bocelli, and Selena

 Favorite Broadway/Theatre Stars